-Seven general guidelines focus on the aim of Psychiatry as to treat the mentality at patients, to prevent mental illness, promote mental health and provide care and rehabilitation for mental patients.
+Seven general guidelines focus on the sim of Psychiatry as to treat the mentality it patients, to prevent mental illness, promote mental health and provide care and rehabilitation for mental patients.
 The Declaration ensures the duties of the psychiatrists, prohibiting any abuse and that no treatment should be provided against the patient's will unless it is necessary for the welfare and safety of the patient and others.
 Emphasis is made on advising the patient or care giver about all details of management, confidentiality and the ethics of research

 An appendix to the declaration includes a summary of the UN resolutions (1991) on the rights of mental patients and guidelines on specific ethical issues in Psychiatry, namely euthanasia, torture, death penalty, selection of sex and organ transplantation.
-The Executive Committee of the WPA has reviewed the declaration, after which the declaration was presented to the members of the WPA council, after which the declaration was re-edited by members of the Ethics' Committee and members of the Executive Committee, it was then distributed to the WPA member sociebes for its endorsement in the General Assembly.
+The Executive Committee of the WPA has reviewed the declaration, after which the declaration was presented to the members of the WPA council, after which the declaration was presented to the members of the WPA council, after which the declaration was re-edited by members of the Ethics' Committee and members of the Executive Committee, it was then distributed to the WPA member sociebes for its endorsement in the General Assembly.